Zefat Academic College: History

+Part of the Zefat Academic College campus includes the original building and grounds of the historic Rothschild-Hadassah Hospital.
+In the early 1900s, Sender Trovitz and the leaders of Zefat persuaded the Rothschild family to help finance the first modern Jewish-owned hospital in the city.
+Construction began in 1909 and the Rothschild hospital opened in 1912.
+That same year, the only previous source of inpatient care, the Scottish Hospital which was owned and staffed by Christian missionary physicians, closed its doors.
+The Rothschild Hospital served the residents of Zefat during the Typhus epidemics, food shortages and local skirmishes of World War I. In 1919, the Hadassah organization assumed responsibility for the hospital's operation.
+The hospital served the residents of Zefat and surrounding communities through Israel's 1948 War of Independence and until 1973, when the larger, new Ziv Regional Hospital and Medical Center opened in the Southern part of the city.

 The college

 Zefat Academic College is an independent public institution of higher education in the Galilee region, with 3,000 students enrolled in pre-academic courses and in baccalaureate programs in law, health sciences, social sciences, and the humanities.

 In 2018, the college had 705 graduates, who successfully completed their studies.
 This is the largest number of students completing their studies since Zefat Academic College was granted independent accreditation in 2007.